Transitions Abroad: 17 Resources For Buying Property In Australiaaustralia / expats / property

 Founded by Matthew Montagu-Pollock after he and his wife were shocked by unexpected fees upon their purchase of an investment property in Vienna, the Global Property Guide is primarily financial in focus.
 For example, in its Australia Buying Guide, there’s information on who requires FIRB approval, a breakdown of realtor and lawyer fees, and details of other property purchase costs.

 Home Loan Experts

-Non-residents can apply for mortgages through Home Loan Experts, a privately owned mortgage broker with more than 40 lenders at hand.
-Information on all aspects of buying property in Australia is available on the site, including tax matters for expats, how banks view foreign investors, and how Australian mortgages may be secured for expat spouses of permanent residents or citizens.
+Non-residents can apply for mortgages through Home Loan Experts, a privately owned mortgage broker with more than 40 lenders at hand, discusing all topics including tax matters for expats, how banks view foreign investors, and how Australian mortgages may be secured for expat spouses of permanent residents or citizens.

 Real Estates Companies in Australia